Gainesville, Texas: Geography

-The town is located at the interchange of two major thoroughfares: U.S. Route 82 going east/west passing over Interstate 35 (north/south).
+The town is located at the interchange of two major thoroughfares: U.S. Route 82 running east–west, passing over Interstate 35 (north–south).
 It is an exurb of the Dallas-Fort Worth metroplex, 71 mi north of the center of Dallas and 65 mi north of the center of Fort Worth.
 It is also a part of the Texoma region.
 Nearby towns and cities include: